The Fame: Commercial performance

 In Canada, the album reached number-one, and has been certified seven times platinum by Music Canada for shipment of 560,000 copies.
 It had sold 476,000 copies as of March 2011.
 The album debuted at number six, and peaked at number two in New Zealand as well as being certified double platinum.
 In Australia, the album debuted at number 12 and peaked at number three.
 The album has been certified sextuple platinum in Australia, by the Australian Recording Industry Association (ARIA) for shipments of 420,000 copies.

 The Fame debuted in the United Kingdom at number three with first week sales of 25,228 copies.
 After spending 10 weeks in the top 10, it replaced Ronan Keating's Songs for My Mother at the top position.
 Since then, the album spent four consecutive weeks at the number-one spot.
-It has since been certified eleven-times platinum by the British Phonographic Industry (BPI), and has sold 3 million copies as of October 2018.
+It has since been certified twelve-times platinum by the British Phonographic Industry (BPI), and has sold 3 million copies as of October 2018.
 It also became the first album to reach the platinum certification based on digital sales after selling 300,000 units in the UK.
 The album is the ninth best-selling album in the UK of the 21st century, and the 31st best-selling album in UK chart history.

 In France, The Fame debuted at number 73 and peaked at number two for five weeks.
 It has been certified triple diamond by the Syndicat National de l'Édition Phonographique (SNEP) and, as of February 2012, has sold 630,000 copies.
 In Ireland, the album entered the charts at number-eight, and in its fifth week climbed to number-one for two consecutive weeks.
 In mainland Europe, the album peaked at number one on the European Top 100 Albums, the Austrian Albums Chart and the German Album Chart.
 In Germany, it became the fourth most downloaded album ever.
 It also reached the top 20 in Mexico, Belgium, the Czech Republic, Denmark, Finland, Greece, Hungary, Italy, the Netherlands, Norway, Poland, Russia, and Switzerland.
-Combined with its reissue, The Fame Monster, the album has sold over 18 million copies worldwide.
+Internationally, the album has sold over 15 million copies as of 2016.